-The accompanying Condensed Consolidated Financial Statements have been prepared assuming that Kiora will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-At March 31, 2022, Kiora had unrestricted Cash and Cash Equivalents of \$5.067 million, and an Accumulated Deficit of \$124.444 million.
+The accompanying condensed consolidated financial statements have been prepared assuming that Kiora will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
+At June 30, 2022, Kiora had unrestricted Cash and Cash Equivalents of \$2.428 million, and an Accumulated Deficit of \$126.845 million.
 Kiora has incurred losses and negative cash flows since inception, and future losses are anticipated.
-Based on its cash on hand at March 31, 2022, the Company anticipates having sufficient cash to fund planned operations through July 2022, however, the acceleration or reduction of cash outflows by Company management can significantly impact the timing for the need to raise additional capital to complete development of its products.
+Based on the cash on hand at June 30, 2022, and the \$5.297 million net cash raised in the underwritten public offering that closed on July 26, 2022 (Note 10), the Company anticipates having sufficient cash to fund planned operations through March 2023, however, the acceleration or reduction of cash outflows by Company management can significantly impact the timing for the need to raise additional capital to complete development of its products.
 To continue development, Kiora will need to raise additional capital through equity financing, license agreements, and/or additional U.S. government grants.
-Although historically the Company has been successful at raising capital, most recently raising net proceeds of approximately \$9.756 million in a registered direct offering that closed on August 11, 2021, additional capital may not be available on terms favorable to Kiora, if at all.
+Although historically the Company has been successful at raising capital, most recently raising net proceeds of approximately \$5.297 million in a registered direct offering that closed on July 26, 2022, additional capital may not be available on terms favorable to Kiora, if at all.
 The Company does not know if any future offerings will succeed.
 Accordingly, no assurances can be given that Company management will succeed in these endeavors.
 The Company's recurring losses from operations have caused management to determine there is substantial doubt about the Company's ability to continue as a going concern.
 The Condensed Consolidated Financial Statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities or any other adjustments that might be necessary should the Company be unable to continue as a going concern.